alphagov/performanceplatform-documentation/index.rst

 If your dashboard is supported by spreadsheet data you’ll need to regularly upload current data which will then automatically display in the dashboard.
 You do this using a GOV.UK Sign on account.

-You’ll also be notified if the performance team expect new data to be uploaded by a certain date.